jsars/jsars.github.io/_posts/2016-11-30-opendaylight.md

 tags: [ 'SDN', 'NFV' ]
 ---

-<a href="https://www.opendaylight.org/" target="\_blank">OpenDayLight</a> is a collaborative open source SDN controller that aims to  to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization (NFV).
+<a href="https://www.opendaylight.org/" target="\_blank">OpenDayLight</a> is a collaborative open source SDN controller that aims to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization (NFV).
 It is hosted by the The Linux Foundation and written in Java.

 ### Multiprotocol Support
 The platform supports OpenFlow as well as traditional protocols.
 OpenDaylight delivers a common open source framework and platform for SDN across the industry for customers, partners and developers.